 The adventure playground is situated behind the pond in the centre of the site inside a fenced playground.
 There are also fences around the edge of the pond closest to the play area.
 Access can be gained by walking around the back, across the bridge or along the bank from the far left back section of the camping site.

-Next to this is also a fenced off ball area which the Beans loved, very often campsites do not allow ball games so this was a very welcome sight and kept them occupied until the light of the day had gone.
+Next to this is also an enclosed ball area which the Beans loved, very often campsites do not allow ball games so this was a very welcome sight and kept them occupied until the light of the day had gone.
+Just be wary of those with an over-zealous kick.
+Twice our football ended up flying over the fence and landing in the pond.
+Luckily there is a filter in the middle of the pond which eventually pushed the ball to the side of the pond where the Dads were able to retrieve it.

 Local information leaflets are displayed in the Reception office during opening hours.